 On average, users of out-of-date hardware take 4 minutes per day longer to perform functions than users of current machines.
 Multiply that by a whole year, and you’ve got over 2 entire days per employee of lost production!

 Keeping your hardware current and on a refresh schedule are always best practices to ensure you won’t lose productivity due to incompatibility.
-Because Microsoft has been warning users and software developers of the impending Windows 7 and Server 2008 end of life for some time now, many line-of-business and other applications will no longer compatible with the systems.
+Because Microsoft has been warning users and software developers of the impending Windows 7 and Server 2008 end of life for some time now, many line-of-business and other applications will no longer be compatible with the systems.

 You Have Choices